Input Data Tool

 - webhdfs: The user name is not needed.

 - Knox Gateway: A user name and password is needed.
+Self-signed certificates are not supported in Alteryx.
+Use a trusted certificate when configuring Knox authentication.

 - Kerberos: Select a Kerberos authentication option for reading and writing to HDFS.
 The option you choose depends on how your IT admin configured the HDFS server: